IkechukwuAKalu/node-naive-bayes/README.md

 # Node-Naive-Bayes

 This is a Nodejs implementation of the Naive Bayes classifer.
-This is basically my final year project.
+This is basically part of my final year project which also includes a real-time messaging app to show the classifier in action.